Why do I need a licence?

 any other person whose representations might show grounds on which West Northants Council (Daventry Area) has a power or duty to refuse to grant a licence.

 Before granting or refusing a licence, West Northants Council (Daventry Area) shall consider any inspectors' reports based on their inspection of the zoo, consult the applicant about any conditions they propose should be attached to the licence, and make arrangements for an inspection to be carried out.

 Daventry District Council will not grant the licence if we feel that the zoo would adversely affect the health or safety of people living in near it, or seriously affect the preservation of law and order or if they are not satisfied that appropriate conservation measures would be satisfactorily implemented.

 West Northants Council (Daventry Area) are not satisfied that accommodation, staffing or management standards are suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo; or

 the applicant, or if the applicant is an incorporated company, the company or any of the company's directors, managers, secretaries or other similar officers, or a keeper in the zoo, has been convicted of any offence involving the ill-treatment of animals.

 Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is set.

-The Secretary of State, after consulting with Daventry District Council, may direct the attachment one or more conditions to a licence.
+The Secretary of State, after consulting with West Northants Council (Daventry Area), may direct the attachment one or more conditions to a licence.